aicers/github-dashboard/README.md

 ## Docker

 Builds use the standalone Next.js output for small production images.
+The base Node.js image in `Dockerfile` is pinned by digest to ensure reproducible builds.

 ```bash
 cp .env.example .env          # if you need a starting point